The Paradox of Power Loss in a Lossless Infinite Transmission Line: Resolution of the paradox -- incident versus reflected waves

 The characteristic impedance of a ladder network in case of a lossless ideal transmission line with distributed parameters (Fig. 1) could be written as $Z_0=\sqrt{(L\Delta z)/(C\Delta z) - \omega^2 L^2(\Delta z)^2/4}$ which reduces to $Z_0 = \sqrt{L/C}$ as in limit $\Delta z\rightarrow 0$.
 Therefore unlike the ladder network case, in the transmission line case there is no cutoff frequency and for {\em all} driving frequencies a wave travels along the line without any amplitude attenuation since propagation constant has an {\em imaginary} value implying only a phase change.

 In general the input impedance of a line of length $l$ is given by \cite{1},

 where $K (=$reflected voltage at load/incident voltage at load) is the reflection coefficient,

 where $Z_r$ is the impedance at the receiving (load) end.
 The input impedance reduces to $Z_0$ when there is no reflected wave, i.e., when $K=0$.

-Now the absence of a reflected wave can be due to three reasons.
-First, the line is finite but terminates in a load matched to the the characteristic impedance of the line, i.e., when $Z_r=Z_0$.
+Now the absence of a reflected wave in a transmission line can be due to three reasons.
+First, the line is finite but terminates in a load matched to the characteristic impedance of the line, i.e., when $Z_r=Z_0$.
 Second, the line has small resistance which can causes the incident voltage to die over its long length $l$, i.e., if $\gamma l \rightarrow \infty$, so that the amplitude of the incident and thence of the reflected wave is zero, then the series does converge to a unique solution \cite{5,9} which is consistent with $Z_i=Z_0$.
 Thirdly the line is lossless but truly of infinite extent so that it could be assumed that the incident wave, which assumedly started a finite time back, has not yet reached the termination point to start a reflected wave.
 In all three cases, the input impedance, which is the ratio of the voltage and current at the input point, is the same as that is not affected by what happens at its termination point, and we obtain the same result for the input impedance, viz. $Z_i=Z_0$.

 On the other hand, for an open-circuit line of finite length $l$ ($Z_r=\infty$, $K=1$), the input impedance is given by,